acmh777/Consensys-Final-Project---acmh777/README.md

 Overview of the project:

 This dApp simply allows users to prove the existence of any piece of data at a specific point in time by combining decentralised file storage on IPFS and record keeping on the Ethereum blockchain.
-A user will store files on IPFS and have the Ethereum blockchain record the IPFS file hash, file title, file description and time of storage.
+A user will store files on IPFS and have the Ethereum blockchain record the IPFS file hash, file title, file description, time of storage and the address of the user who created it.
 Below is a visual flow of how it works:

 Directory structure: